Zahr al-Bustan fi Dawlat Bani Ziyan: Author and date of writing

 History of Arabic Literature displayed in Saudi Arabia, a major work of the orientalist Carl Brockelmann.

-The real author of the book remains unknown to this day, and this work has not been mentioned by any ancient authors except for Al-Tanasi in his work Nadm al-Durr.
+The real author of the book remains unknown to this day, and this work has not been mentioned by any ancient authors except for Muhammad al-Tanasi in his work Nadm al-Durr.
 The exact date of the manuscript's writing is not specified too.
 The German orientalist Carl Brockelmann mentioned in his book History of Arabic Literature that the manuscript dates to the year 1235 CE (732 H), but Mahmoud Agha-Bouayad considers this information incorrect.
 According to Bouayad, Brockelmann made several mistakes by copying the person who had prepared the manuscript's record at the John Rylands Library.
 He criticized this date, asserting that Abu Hammu II was in power between 1359 and 1389 (760 H-791 H), and that the book is mentioned in Nadm al-Durr by Al-Tanasi, completed in 1462 (868 H), which means that the date of the manuscript cannot be earlier than the reign of the sultan nor later than the writing of Al-Tanasi's work.
 Brockelmann also made an error by attributing the work to the copyist, thinking that the name at the end of the manuscript was that of the original author, whereas the text clearly indicates that it was the name of the copyist.

 The cataloger of the manuscript made also a mistake in writing the copyist's name incorrectly.
-Mahmoud Bouayad pointed out that the transcription was erroneous, explaining that the name of the copyist is: al-Ḥabīb ibn Yakhlef ibn Jalloul ibn al-Eid al-Farādi, from the Farādi family in Mascara (actually in western Algeria), a family known for its knowledge and scholarship.
+Mahmoud Agha Bouayad pointed out that the transcription was erroneous, explaining that the name of the copyist is: al-Ḥabīb ibn Yakhlef ibn Jalloul ibn al-Eid al-Farādi, from the Farādi family in Mascara (actually in western Algeria), a family known for its knowledge and scholarship.
 This copyist completed the transcription of the manuscript on Friday, 15 Muḥarram 1235 H (February 2, 1819), for a person named Mouslim ibn Abdelkader Khouja, and "for whomever Allah wills after him, as a gift or for sale".